 Gratitude can make all the difference for you even when things are not going as planned.
 Your dark days can become brighter.
 Your sad days can become happier.
-Like the suns rays beaming between the clouds, appreciation turns the dark into light.
+Like the suns rays beaming between the clouds, appreciation turns the darkness into light.

 Why focus on developing gratitude?

 It is important to develop the habit of being grateful for everything that life throws your way.
-As gratefulness enables abundance of happiness and personal growth.
+Gratefulness enables an abundance of happiness and personal growth.

 How to develop a grateful heart.

-1. Gift of Life
+1. Gift of Life.

 Life is priceless.
 You should be thankful for every second you are alive.
 Why?
 Well, being alive allows us to enjoy other free but important pleasures of life.
 Pleasures like the sunrise, the sunset, rainfall, a roof over your head, family, friends and even colleagues.

-2. Drinkable water and food
+2. Drinkable water and food.